Home Blog Contact

 It came from fashion.

-People hear that and assume it's a detour before the "real" career started.
-But it's the opposite.
-It's the foundation.
+Some people hear "fashion" and assume it was the phase before the "real" career started.
+For me, it's the opposite.
+It's the lens I use every day.

-🔸 Every touchpoint is the brand: Onboarding, renewal, billing, price changes, support — these "quiet moments" ARE the membership.
+🔸 Every touchpoint is the brand: Onboarding, renewal, billing, price changes, support.
+These "quiet moments" are where trust is won or lost.

-I build membership products now.
-But I think like a brand designer.
-And the real question is never "what should we add?"
+I build membership products now, but I still think like a brand designer.
+And the question I'm obsessed with is rarely "what should we add?"

 And it's the biggest competitive advantage I have.